mbiesiad/soho-comet-discoverers/readme.md

 ## Acknowledgments

+Many thanks for:
-Many thanks for Peter B. for informing me about the temporary issue with his assignments to individual groups (fixed: 2021-05-03).
+* Peter B. for informing me about the temporary issue with his assignments to individual groups (fixed: 2021-05-03).
+* Robert P. by supporting the many sub-projects connected with Sungrazer.

 ## Contributing